-Rover Special Products wanted to recreate the magic of the early-’80s by producing a spiritual successor to the MG Metro Turbo.
-The Metro SP was that car, and it made it to full-sized styling prototype.
+Rover Special Products wanted to recreate the magic of the early-1980s by producing a spiritual successor to the MG Metro Turbo.
+The Metro SP was that car and it reached the stage of a full-sized styling prototype.

-The car made it to full-size concept in early 1991, with MGA’s clay modellers bringing to life the concept beautifully.
-As can be seen from the images below, Steve’s main focus was the car’s flanks, which received wheelarch blisters, and filled-in side scollops, while the high rear spoiler looked to have come straight from his Cosworth.
+The car made it to a full-size concept in early 1991, with MGA’s clay modellers bringing Steve’s design to life beautifully.
+As can be seen from the images below, Steve’s main focus was the car’s flanks, which received wheelarch blisters and filled-in side scollops, while the high rear spoiler looked to have come straight from his Cosworth.

-As Steve said, ‘The “hot hatch” was a booming market, and even though there were MG and Turbo derivatives before, it was felt that there was still more possibilities to explore that niche.’
+Steve reflects: ‘The “hot hatch” was a booming market and, even though there were MG and Turbo derivatives before, it was felt that there were still more possibilities to explore that niche.’
 Rover didn’t agree, and decided not to pursue the project, but it did lead to MGA being called in to cook-up a mid-engined concept for the upcoming MG PR3 project…

 Is the Editor of the Parkers website and price guide, formerly editor of Classic Car Weekly, and launch editor/creator of Modern Classics magazine.
 Has contributed to various motoring titles including Octane, Practical Classics, Evo, Honest John, CAR magazine, Autocar, Pistonheads, Diesel Car, Practical Performance Car, Performance French Car, Car Mechanics, Jaguar World Monthly, MG Enthusiast, Modern MINI, Practical Classics, Fifth Gear Website, Radio 4, and the the Motoring Independent...